jibs-ops/AWS-Cloud-Practitioner-Notes/README.md

 <br />

+   * So for this:
        1. Services.
        2. EC2.
        3. AMI.
        4. On the left hand size select “AWS Marketplace”.
        5. Search for tensorflow or any other service you prefer like “Gaucamole”.

 <br />